Table of Contents

 Animal and bird life

-Kanha is a great park because of the profusion of birds and animals that thrive there.
+Kanha is a great park because of the profusion of birds and of animals of India that thrive there.
 And of course the tigers.

 There are at least 60 adult tigers in Kanha, as given on the 2010 census.
 Since that time, there have been many litters of cubs, too, and the population is increasing.
 Kanha is considered a great place to spot tigers because the density is good.
 There are many people who keep a close eye on the tigers, and know them by sight, and you can follow along and learn all about them from several resources, including: